Jahannam: Organization, size, and guards

-While the Quran speaks of the seven gates of hell, "relatively early" hadith attest that hell has seven levels.
+Similarly to how the Qur'an speaks of the seven gates of Hell, "relatively early" narrations attest that Hell has seven levels.
 This interpretation became "widespread" in Islam.
-It is also in hadith (and not the Quran) that As-Sirat, the bridge over hell that all resurrected souls must cross, is mentioned.
+The bridge (ṣirāṭ) over Hell that all resurrected souls must cross is mentioned in several narrations.

 Some hadith describe the size of hell as enormous.
 It is so deep that if a stone were thrown into it, it would fall for 70 years before reaching the bottom (according to one hadith).
 Another states that the breadth of each of Hell's walls is equivalent to a distance covered by a walking journey of 40 years.
 According to another source (Qurṭubī) it takes "500 years" to get from one of its levels to another.

 Traditions often describe this in multiples of seven: hell has seventy thousand valleys, each with "seventy thousand ravines, inhabited by seventy thousand serpents and scorpions".

 According to one hadith, hell will be vastly more populous than Paradise.
 Out of every one thousand people entering into the afterlife, nine hundred and ninety-nine of them will end up in the fire.
 (According to at least one scholarly salafi interpretation, the hadith expresses the large disparity between the number of saved and damned rather than a specific literal ratio.)

-Malik in Hadith quotes Mohammed as saying that the "fire of the children of Adam [humans] which they kindle is a seventieth part of the fire of Jahannam."
+Malik in Hadith quotes Muhammad as saying that the "fire of the children of Adam [humans] which they kindle is a seventieth part of the fire of Jahannam."
 He also describes that fire as "blacker than tar".

 In book 87 Hadith 155, "Interpretation of Dreams" of Sahih al-Bukhari, Muhammad is reported to have talked of angels guarding hell, each with "a mace of iron", and describes Jahannam as a place "built inside like a well and it had side posts like those of a well, and beside each post there was an angel carrying an iron mace.
 I saw therein many people hanging upside down with iron chains, and I recognized therein some men from the Quraish".

 Punishments

 Hadiths introduce punishments, reasons and revelations not mentioned in the Quran.
 In both Quranic verses and hadiths, "the Fire" is "a gruesome place of punishment that is always contrasted with Jannah, "the Garden" (paradise).
 Whatever characteristic "the Garden offered, the Fire usually offered the opposite conditions."
 Several hadith describes a part of hell that is extremely cold rather than hot, known as Zamhareer.

 According to Bukhari, lips are cut by scissors.
 Other traditions added flogging.
-An Uighur manuscript also mentions drowning, stoning and falling from heights.
+An Uyghur manuscript also mentions drowning, stoning and falling from heights.
 Based on hadiths, the sinners are thought to carry signs in accordance with their sins.